scala/scala3/docs/docs/reference/tasty-reflect.md

 Note that the type must be set explicitly and that if it does not conform to it an exception will be thrown.
 In the code above we could have replaced `n.toExpr` by `xTree.reify[Int]`.

-## ASTs of a TASTy file
+## Inspect a TASTy file

-To inspect the TASTy trees of a TASTy file a consumer can be defined in the following way.
+To inspect the TASTy Reflect trees of a TASTy file a consumer can be defined in the following way.

 ```scala
 class Consumer extends TastyConsumer {